cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

   -Heavy Weapon Systems
 - **Extra-Large Components (4+ Slots)**:
   -Capital-Class Weapon Systems

+#### Rating [type: integer]:
+- Rate the weapon from 1 to 30.
+- Consider gameplay balance and the weapon's role in the game.
+- Consider the weapon's size and special features.

-### Description [type: string]:
+#### Description [type: string]:

-Should be a string of text.
+- Should be a string of text.

 ### Python Dictionary Format:

-The dictionary should be enclosed in `{}`, with no variable name in front of it.
-After the last bracket, there should be a colon `,`.
+- The dictionary should be enclosed in `{}`, with no variable name in front of it.
+- After the last bracket, there should be a colon `,`.

-Create proper indentation for the Python dictionary.
+- Create proper indentation for the Python dictionary.

 ### Example Structure in Python: